Opentrons/opentrons/api/docs/v2/new_modules.rst

     metadata = {'apiLevel': '2.3'}

     def run(protocol: protocol_api.ProtocolContext):
-        # Load Temperature Module 1 in deck slot 4 on USB port 1
+        # Load Temperature Module 1 in deck slot C1 on USB port 1
-        temperature_module_1 = protocol.load_module('temperature module gen2', 4)
+        temperature_module_1 = protocol.load_module('temperature module gen2', "C1")

-        # Load Temperature Module 2 in deck slot 3 on USB port 2
+        # Load Temperature Module 2 in deck slot D3 on USB port 2
-        temperature_module_2 = protocol.load_module('temperature module gen2', 3)
+        temperature_module_2 = protocol.load_module('temperature module gen2', "D3")

 For this code to work as expected, ``temperature_module_1`` should be plugged into a lower-numbered USB port than ``temperature_module_2``.
 Assuming there are no other modules used in this protocol, it's simplest to use ports 1 and 2, like this:

+..
+Will need 2 images for OT-2 and Flex, or 1 generic image that covers both.

 .. image:: ../img/modules/multiples_of_a_module.svg

 Before running your protocol, it's a good idea to use the module controls in the Opentrons App to check that commands are being sent where you expect.

-For additional information, including using modules with USB hubs, see our `support article on Using Multiple Modules of the Same Type <https://support.opentrons.com/s/article/Using-modules-of-the-same-type-on-the-OT-2>`_.
+..
+Does this apply to Flex?
+Can we ask about changing the article title to include Flex or make more generic for both?

+See the support article, `Using Modules of the Same Type <https://support.opentrons.com/s/article/Using-modules-of-the-same-type-on-the-OT-2>`_ for more information.